hypernumbers/hypernumbers-manual/contents/hypernumbers-functions/graph/introduction-to-graphs.rst

 Introduction To Graphs
 ======================

 In hypernumbers (and unlike in Excel) graphs are created in the spreadsheet as cell functions.
-Currently available graph functions include:
+Hypernumbers graph functions include:

 .. toctree::